MCP & credentials¶

-This page is for operators wiring the OSS plasm-mcp binary (Streamable MCP plus local health/discovery endpoints) to real teams: databases, secrets, three credential planes, and OAuth friction.
+This page is for operators running plasm-server: databases, secrets, three credential planes, and OAuth friction.

 Three credential planes (choose deliberately)¶